Best Time To Visit Germany: A Guide To Planning Your Trip

 Germany in September: Autumn Kickoff

-September marks the transition from summer to autumn in Germany, with mild temperatures and shorter days.
+Germany in September is all about the transition from summer to autumn with mild temperatures and shorter days.
 Expect average temps from 59 F to 68 F (15 C to 20 C) and cooler evenings.

 The highlight of the month is the Oktoberfest in Munich.
 This world-famous event draws millions with its traditional beer tents, live music, and delicious Bavarian cuisine.